-- Demonstration: In this Midterm, the requested screenshots of the software routines running in the Terminal suffices. - Submit to Moodle (an assignment will be created): - \checkmark Two .zip files (one for Problem 1 and one for Problem 2). - Problem 1: The .zip file must contain the source files (.c, .h, Makefile). - Problem 2: The .zip file must contain the source files (.cpp, .h, Makefile). - ✓ Your Midterm work (a PDF file): This must include the completed Tables I and II, your comments, as well as the requested screenshots (2).
+- Demonstration: In this Midterm, the requested screenshots of the software routines running in the Terminal suffices.
+You should embed the images in your Midterm document. - Submit to Moodle (an assignment will be created): - ✓ Two .zip files (one for Problem 1 and one for Problem 2). - Problem 1: The .zip file must contain the source files (.c, .h, Makefile). - Problem 2: The .zip file must contain the source files (.cpp, .h, Makefile). - ✓ Your Midterm work (a PDF file): This must include the completed Tables I and II, your comments, as well as the requested screenshots (2).